NGaikwad99/CompTIASecPlus-Prep/All modules.md

     * *Race window* is the period of time between TOC and TOU
     * *Target of evaluation (TOE)* is the subject that is requesting for access such as user or device.
     * *Time-of-check-to-time-of-use (TOCTOU)* is a race condition attack wherein the permissions are checked significantly before the moment the subject uses the resource.
 For instance, if an operating system caches the user permissions to check them throughout the session, any changes such as revokation of access will not be applied until the next login and the user will have to do to maintain access is stay logged in.
 Another example of a race condition is limit overrrun wherein an attacker will try to use a voucher or coupon more than once by applying it multiple times within the period between the verification of the voucher and the moment it is marked as "used".
-* **Malicious update** may be an attacker's attempt to convince a user or system to install malicious code by mistaking it to be a leigitmate patch.
+* **Malicious update** may be an attacker's attempt to convince a user or system to install malicious code by mistaking it to be a legitimate patch.
 Code signing that is the process of digitally signing code allows developers to confirm the authenticity of the code.
 As a result, devices are configured to install only trusted patches and updates that were not created or modified with ilicit intents.
 The updates that are not trusted by the system are rejected.

 #### Operating system (OS)-based